Skip to content

 • Onion and garlic: Diced onion and minced garlic will be added to the olive oil to enhance the flavors.

-• Vegetables: Chop and slice carrots, all colors of bell peppers, and broccoli floret into bite-sized pieces.
-These raw vegetables bring so much color, texture, and flavor to this easy stir-fry recipe.
+• Vegetables: Chop and slice carrots, all colors of bell peppers, and broccoli florets into bite-sized pieces.

 • Chicken: Cube your boneless skinless chicken breasts into 1-inch pieces that are bite-size to eat easier.
-This will help cook your chicken evenly.
+You can use chicken thighs if preferred.

 • Yoshida’s Gourmet Sauce: There are two types of Yoshida’s Gourmet Sauce; teriyaki and original.
-I used the original stir fry sauce but either one will work great for this recipe!
+I used the original stir fry sauce but either one will work great for this recipe.
+You can also use this homemade teriyaki sauce.

 How to Make Chicken Stir Fry